-Wildflower turf can be pretty diverse, but not as diverse or interesting as the better seed mixes, and of course it's one size fits all; unless you have over 400 square metres to cover, in which case we can produce turf on a bespoke basis, there is one - albeit rather good - mix for everyone.
+Wildflower turf can be pretty diverse, but not as diverse or interesting as the better seed mixes, and of course it's one size fits all; unless you have over 400 square metres to cover (in which case you'll be able to get turf on a bespoke basis).
 You not only lose local diversity, but you couldn't easily tweak the mix for a particular purpose either.
 You might want to encourage a particular species of butterfly by introducing its food plant, for example.
 Generally wildflower turf doesn't include grasses, which can be good and bad.
 That's a complicated area, but just something to be aware of!

 I think it's a good solution for some, however.
 Don't be too put off by the cost; if necessary you can use a chess board planting system, alternating between existing sward or seeded squares and wildflower turf.
 This video is well worth a look: Wildflower Turf.
 Fab.

 Seed mixes are much cheaper and can be tweaked as to soil type, situation and customer requirement.
 Wildflower turf might be over £12/square metre including VAT (plus carriage), but wildflower meadow seed usually works out between 15p - 25p.